leonbreedt/FavIcon/README.md

 time, choosing which icon you prefer based on your own criteria, in which case `scan(_:completion:)` will give you information about the detected icons, which you can feed to `download(_:completion:)` for downloading at your convenience.

-## Troubleshooting

-##### When setting the UIImage of a UIImageView in the completion block, it doesn't update the image.
-The completion block is called from a background queue, if you use send it to the main queue it will work (see the example above).
-I may change this to default to sending it to the main queue if it is annoying enough.

 ## License
 Apache 2.0